How we calculate your PlanetPoints

 Where:

-This ensures the very best products (A/A) can earn up to 3 PlanetPoints per £ spent.
+This means the very best products (A/A) earn 12 PlanetPoints per £ spent.

 Example